 What’s more, in many BNPL transactions, the first installment is made the same day as the purchase, and future payments are established through autopay.
 That offers some protection for the lender; after all, avoiding an upcoming auto-payment is much more difficult than simply ignoring a bill arriving in the mail.

 Buy now, pay later purchases aren’t a retail panacea, and their success in this era hinges on making responsible approval decisions.
-But if merchant and consumer awareness continue to increase, BNPL programs could ease more shoppers back into the fold, taking some of the sting out of the sharpest economic slowdown in memory.
+But if merchant and consumer awareness continue to increase, BNPL programs could be the difference between a shopper emptying their virtual cart or completing their purchase.